ComputeHeavy/gonk/README.md

 ## Gonk

 Gonk is a backend for building and versioning deep learning datasets.
+Its goal is to do the heavy lifting for storage, validation, and approval workflows to make labeling high-quality datasets more efficient.

 ### Features